stinsan/CS-4413-Algorithm-Analysis/Book Notes/Chapter 7.md

 Instead of always using _A[r]_ as the pivot, we will select an element from the subarray A[p...r] at random.
 We do so by first exchanging _A[r]_ with a random element from _A[p...r]_.
 By randomly sampling the range _p,...,r,_ we ensure that the pivot element _x = A[r]_ is equally likely to be any of the _r - p + 1_ elements in the subarray.

 ![](https://github.com/stinsan/CS-4413-Algorithm-Analysis/blob/master/Screenshots/algo-26.png)

+## 7.4 | Analysis of Quicksort

+I am skipping this chapter.